sammer119/weather-app-2023/README.md

 To download and run code, download as zip from github.
 Extract to your PC.
 Open up extracted directory on your PC with Visual Studio Code, in terminal run 'npm i' to install all necessary packages/dependancies.
-Make sure terminal is runing in root of directory.
+Make sure terminal is running in root of directory.
 To run development 'npm run start'

 Geolocation and Preferences API were used from Capacitor.